skfnsadkjf/Paragpraph-select/README.md

 # Paragraph-Select

-Firefox addon that allows selecting blocks of text by holding control and clicking on text.
+Firefox addon that allows selecting blocks of text and having text to speech read said text.

-Allows holding left mouse button down and right clicking to select and also read aloud the selected text using text to speech.
-Right clicking without left mouse button down will stop text to speech.
+Control clicking will select text only.

+right clicking while left click is held down with select and read text.